leiwh/PyFRS/README.md

 1. t: a 1-D array of observer-frame times, in seconds (s)
 2. nu: a 1-D array, the same shape as t, of observer-frame frequencies, in Hertz (Hz)

-3. Fnu=fs.FS_flux(t, nu, **Z) is an array, same size as t and nu, containing the observed flux in mJy at each time and frequency.
+3. Fnu=fs.FS_flux(t, nu, **Z) is an array, same size as t and nu, the model flux in mJy at each time and frequency.

 4. For forward shock afterglows `Z` has 12 required keyword arguments: